Christy Electronic Tester

 As you can see from the above photo, the little red rectifier fell apart at some moment during its service life, and dropped all but one of its plates.
 I found them rattling around the bottom of the case when I opened it up.
 In the storage compartment of the cabinet was an unused replacement rectifier, which you can see to the left in this photo.
 I guess the previous owner intended to repair the tester, but never got around to it.

 The same goes for the electrolytic capacitor.
 Even if it hadn't been used all these years, the capacitor probably has dried out and become unreliable, if it works at all.
+You can obtain an 8-mfd electrolytic capacitor from Just Radios.
+A 10-mfd capacitor will also work.

 This tester was apparently sold as a kit.
 If you find one, you might want to carefully check the connections against the schematic, to ensure that everything was wired correctly and that the builder did not leave any cold solder joints, etc.